 Great Wolf Lodge is jam-packed with family-friendly activities and entertainment like an indoor water park, cartoon characters, camp-fire story areas, and so much more!

-The lodge is also perfect for a family weekend getaway as they offer accommodation ranging from budget-friendly to premier suites.
+The lodge is also perfect for a family weekend getaway from Atlanta as they offer accommodation ranging from budget-friendly to premier suites.

 Other great LaGrange attractions include Azalea Storytelling Festival, Biblical History Center, and Hills Dales Estate, interspersed with incredible restaurants.